Center of Excellence in Urology & Men's Health

 What is Dorsal Neurectomy?

-Dorsal Neurectomy (DN) is a specialized procedure widely recognized as the most effective permanent treatment for Primary Premature Ejaculation (PPE).
-It addresses the root cause of PE—penile hypersensitivity—by recalibrating the sensory nerves, allowing men to significantly extend their intravaginal ejaculatory latency time (IELT) and regain control over their sexual performance.
+Dorsal Neurectomy (DN) is a specialized surgical procedure recognized as one of the most effective permanent treatments for Primary Premature Ejaculation (PPE).
+It works by addressing the root cause of PE penile hypersensitivity through selective recalibration of the sensory nerves.
+This allows men to significantly extend their intravaginal ejaculatory latency time (IELT) and regain natural control during sexual activity.

 Clinical Mechanism